iz2bhp/MD380-Codeplug-Maker/README.md

 Suppose your closest home repeater name is "IR2UBG" and we whish to have all 16 talkgroups stored into the radio channels deal.

-The first command should be:
+The first command will be:

 "./json2rdt <name_of_your_codeplug.rdt> -w -ir2ubg 222 9 222001 222002 222003 222004 222005 222006 222007 222008 222009 222010 22210 22221 22231 22232"